Skip to main content

 Home on the Range book cover on blue background

 It's always a pleasure to discover new Christian fiction to me, especially historical fiction that helps me learn more about how people persevered during difficult times and were able to overcome their circumstances through God's help.
-Home on the Range by Taryn Oakley is a story that falls into this and is set in late 19th century Kansas amid the bustling growth and travels along the railway.
+Home on the Range by Taryn Oakley is a story that falls into this setting in late 19th century Kansas amid the bustling growth and travels along the railway.

 Many thanks to the author for providing a complimentary copy of this book for review consideration.
 All opinions are my own.